arienkock/arienkock.github.io/posts/2017-03-02-Frontend-Wars-Ember-vs-Mithril.md

     m('button', { onclick: doSomething }, vnode.attrs.label))
 ```

 Having your view expressed in code in (potentially the same file) is an important distinction.
 Handlebars, similar to [Mustache](https://mustache.github.io/) wants the template to be dumb.
 That is, to not contain any logic.
 To that end, the template language constructs are kept to a minimum, and any extension needs to be written [as a helper](https://guides.emberjs.com/v2.11.0/templates/writing-helpers/).
-As a Handlebars/Mustache user you are left wondering "Is joining an array of strings with a comma separator really logic?".
-Regardless of your answer, you have to implement outside of the template in the (view)model layer.
-Mithril OTOH, does not impose guard rails.
+As a Handlebars/Mustache user you are left wondering "Is joining an array of strings with a comma separator really **logic**?".
+Regardless of your answer, you have to implement outside of the template in (most likely) the view-model.
+Mithril on the other hand, does not impose any such guard rails.
 Giving you more power to do in-view transformations without context switches.
 This, however, puts the responsibility of keeping business logic out of our presentation layer, entirely on the developer.

 ### Components: UI building blocks